edgar-/launch-school-intro-to-programming/intro-to-programming/README.md

 # README #
-Solution to Introduction To Programming exercises
+Solutions to Introduction To Programming exercises